sp550/electron-vite-vue/README.md

   - FAB for edit patient list
-  - footer at the bottom of navbar list containing info about something (currently debug info) draggable navbar width
+  - footer at the bottom of navbar list containing info about something (currently debug info) draggable navbar width move patient list related menu options to a new 3 dot menu next to patient list subheader

 - Monaco editor integration: